lucianghinda/allaboutcoding/clzuyb437000e0al0305a2edn.md

 ---

-There was a proposal on the Ruby bug tracker a while back about making the `private` keyword work also on constants:
+There was a proposal on the Ruby bug tracker a while back about making the `private` method work also on constants:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1723695827199/a5cec95d-bfc3-4a39-a4e0-cd45f4933b66.png align="center")